 I always knew that I wanted to be a writer and I had always hoped that one day, I might be lucky enough to publish a book.
 What I didn’t know was just how important my first book would actually be.

 I met Emily’s mother Christina when we were just 3 years old and for 36 years she has remained my very dearest friend.
-Her daughter Emily was born not long after we left school and I was lucky enough to be at the hospital the day she was born.
-Fourteen years later, Emily was one of the first people to welcome my own son into the world.
+I was lucky enough to be at the hospital the day she was born and fourteen years later, Emily was one of the first people to welcome my own son Leo into the world.

-We need to find a way to make these difficult conversations easier.
+We need to find a way to make difficult conversations easier.

 We need to make it easier for young people to talk about their BIG Feelings and talk about Mental Illness – anxiety and depression, without shame and without judgement.

 We need to let yet young people know once and for all that YOU DO NOT NEED TO BE PERFECT - you matter and you are loved JUST AS YOU ARE.